 top of page

-Separation anxiety is one of the most misunderstood behavior problems dog owners deal with.
-It’s also one of the most emotionally charged.
-When a dog panics the moment you leave, destroys doors or crates, soils the house, or vocalizes nonstop, owners often feel frustrated, guilty, or convinced the dog is being “spiteful.”
+Separation anxiety is one of the most misunderstood behavior problems that dog owners face.
+It’s also one of the most emotionally charged issues.
+When a dog panics the moment you leave, destroys doors or crates, soils the house, or vocalizes nonstop, owners often feel frustrated, guilty, or convinced that the dog is being “spiteful.”
+This interpretation is incorrect.
+If you treat the problem from that mindset, you will almost always make it worse.

 True separation anxiety is not disobedience, stubbornness, or a lack of training.
 It is a stress response triggered by the dog’s inability to regulate itself when its primary attachment figure leaves.

-Key distinction:
+Key Distinction

 • Boredom looks like selective destruction and settles once the dog is tired.